- The Complete Guide -

 As trading volumes grow, manual settlement processes require proportionally more staff.
 Automated eSM systems scale with volume, not headcount.
 Companies can onboard new counterparties and expand into additional commodities without rebuilding their back-office team.

-The European Federation of Energy Traders (EFET) finalised the electronic Settlement Matching standard in April 2019, creating a common protocol for how counterparties exchange and validate settlement data electronically.
+The European Federation of Energy Traders (EFET) finalised the eSM standard in April 2019, creating a common protocol for how counterparties exchange and validate settlement data electronically.

 The EFET eSM standard defines how trade and invoice data should be structured, transmitted, and matched, enabling interoperability between different trading systems and platforms.
 This means companies using different ETRM, settlement or accounting systems can still match settlements electronically, provided they connect through a standards-compliant platform.